devlucky/Kakapo/README.md

 router.get("/users/:id"){ request in
   let userId = request.components["id"] // userId = 2
   let user = findUserWithId(userId)
-  return {"foo" : user}
+  return ["foo" : user]
 }

 session.dataTaskWithURL(NSURL(string: "http://www.test.com/users/2")!) { (_, _, _) in
 }.resume()
 ```

-### Using the database
+### Leverage the database - Dynamic mocking

 But Kakapo gets even more powerful when using your Routers together with the Database.
 This way, you can define own types and insert, remove, update or find them.

 This lets you mock any behavior you want after a request is made, as if it was a real backend.
+In other words, this brings you **dynamic** mocking.

 In order for them to be used by the Database, your types need to conform to the `Storable` protocol.